aica-technology/modulo/source/modulo_controllers/README.md

 # modulo-controllers

-ROS2 control interface classes for controllers in the AICA framework.
+ROS 2 control interface classes for controllers in the AICA framework.

 ## ControllerInterface